Finn Harrison: 2023

-He returned to the series for 2023, initially with Assetto Motorsport again, although he switched to Elite Motorsport mid-season.
-He took four podiums and finished the 8th in the standings despite missing the final round at Donington Park.
+Harrison returned to the series for 2023, initially with Assetto Motorsport again, although he switched to Elite Motorsport mid-season.
+He took four podiums and finished the eighth in the standings despite missing the final round at Donington Park.

 GB4 Championship

 2023

 For the 2023 GB4 Championship, Harrison joined Elite Motorsport for the final round at Donington Park.
-He qualified 6th and 5th for races 1 and 2, respectively.
-He retired from the first race following a collision with Jack Clifford, but finished 4th in race 2, ending the weekend on 29 points.
+He qualified sixth and fifth for races 1 and 2, respectively.
+He retired from the first race following a collision with Jack Clifford, but finished fourth in race 2, ending the weekend on 29 points.

 2024

 Following his debut at the end of the previous series, Harrison joined forces with Elite Motorsport again for the 2024 GB4 Championship.
 The season started slowly, with retirements from all three races in Oulton Park.
 He bounced back at the first Silverstone round to take double pole positions, and converted pole to his first GB4 podium in race two.
 His first win in single-seaters came in the second Silverstone round, where he won the reverse-grid race three.
 Another successful weekend came in the second visit to Donington Park, where a pair of pole positions were converted to two more podiums.
-With one more win in the final race of the season, he finished 6th in the standings.
+With one more win in the final race of the season, he finished sixth in the standings.